-Management provided us with a copy of the original budget and the amended budget.
+Management provided us with a copy of the original budget and the amendments to the original budget.

-7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.
+Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.

-We traced adoption of the original budget to documentation in the minutes of the meeting of the District's commissioners held on December 9, 2019 and the adoption of the amended budget on August 7, 2020.
+We traced the adoption of the original budget to the minutes of a meeting held on December 6, 2023.
+The budget was amended on February 12, 2024.